 Fall Semester CR

-ENG 230 Major Genre and Authors 3
+ENG 230 Major Genres and Authors

-ENG 250 Survey and Period 3
+ENG 250 Literature Survey

-Restricted Social Science (i)
+Behavioral Social Science Elective (c)

-Social Science Elective 3
+Social Science Elective

-Science Elective (k) 3-4
+Science Elective (f) 3-4

 15-16

-Spring Semes ter CR
+Spring Semeste er.
+CR

-Spring Semes ENG 240 ter Literature and Identity
+ENG 240 Literature and Identity

-1 0 3
+The Arts SUNY General Education Elective

-1 0 Literature and Identity 3
+Restricted Social Science Elective (d)

-1 0 Literature and Identity 3 3 3
+Restricted Elective (b)

-1 0 Literature and Identity Restricted Elective (b-e) Restricted Social Science Elective (i) 3 3 3
+Science Elective (f) 3-4

-- (a) To fulfill the Civilization requirement, students must take one of the following sets of courses: - (1) HIS 125 Western Civilization to 1650 and HIS 234 World Civilizations Since 1600: - (2) HIS 232 World Civilizations to 1600 and HIS 127 Western Civilization Since 1650; - (3) HIS 125 Western Civilization to 1650 and HIS 127 Western Civilization since 1650; or - (4) HIS 232 World Civilizations to 1600 and HIS 234 World Civilizations Since 1600. - (b) Students should choose from one of the following, ENG 200 Introduction to Creative Writing, ENG 205 Writing Poetry, ENG 211 Technical and Professional Writing or COM 200 Introduction to Media Writing. - (c) One semester of a foreign language is required, though a second semester is strongly recommended. - (d) The Restricted Arts elective can be satisfied by any course with the ART or MUS prefix. - (e) Only courses with the prefix ANT, PSY, and SOC from the Social Science column on the SUNY General Education Requirement (GER) list satisfy this requirement. - (f) All courses with the ECO, HIS, PHI, POL, and COM prefix satisfy this requirement.
+15-16

-- (g) Only courses from the Math column on the SUNY GER list satisfy this requirement. - (h) Students should carefully review the science requirements of the college to which they plan to transfer before selecting science courses.
-One elective must be chosen from the Natural Science column on the SUNY GER list. - (i) This may be any course with the exception of courses designated in the SUNY Schenectady Catalog as not satisfying A.A. or A.S. degree program requirements.
-However, students need to consider the transferability of the course.
+- (a) To fulfill the World History requirement students must take one of the following sets of courses: HIS 125 Western Civilization to 1650; and HIS 134 World Civilizations since 1600; OR HIS 132 World Civilization to 1600 and HIS 127 Western Civilization since 1650. - (b) Students should choose from one of the following: ENG 125 College Composition II; ENG 200 Introduction to Creative Writing; ENG 205 Writing Poetry; ENG 211 Technical and Professional Writing; OR COM 200 Introduction to Media Writing. - (c) This requirement can be satisfied by any PSY or SOC course from the SUNY General Education list in the social science category. - (d) Courses with the COM, ECO, HIS, PHI, and POL prefix satisfy this requirement. - (e) The following courses satisfy this requirement; PSY 200; MAT 123; and MAT 145 or higher. - (f) At least one science elective must be on the SUNY General Education list for Natural Sciences and Scientific Reasoning.
+Students should carefully review the science requirement of the college to which they plan to transfer before selecting science courses.